avin82/Coding_Ninjas/README.md

 # Coding_Ninjas
-Java Foundation with Data Structures
+My work for Java Foundation with Data Structures from Coding Ninjas